Miami Construction Accident Attorneys

-According to the Department of Labor and the Occupational Safety & Health Administration (OSHA), approximately 5,000 fatal incidents occur on construction sites every year.
+Per the Department of Labor and the Occupational Safety & Health Administration (OSHA), approximately 5,000 fatal incidents occur on construction sites every year.
 That's about 1 in 5 of all workplace fatalities nationwide.
 Thousands more are injured on sites annually, lending a harsh irony to the phrase "safety first."
-Workers and their families turn to Stewart Tilghman Fox Bianchi & Cain, P.A. when they suffer injuries or wrongful death in a construction accident.
+Workers and their families turn to Stewart Tilghman Fox Bianchi & Cain when they are hurt or suffer the loss of a loved one in a fatal construction accident.

 - Securing hundreds of millions since 1984